 I set out to write one blog post about shame.
 That turned into research and thinking about shame for months as I wrote 11 blog posts about shame.
 Which set me on the journey of discovering how prevalent shame was in my own life (which surprised me because I didn’t feel I had much shame), and then taking steps to heal the lies that shame left on my soul.

 I am still thinking about shame and researching the topic.
-My future goal is to create a course to help you heal from and navigate shame.
+My future goal is to create a course to help others heal from and navigate shame.
 When we have the tools to deal with shame, our responses will be healthier and shame will not trip us up so much.

 I don’t want you to just believe everything I say, but think about it and judge it on its own merit.
 What I share are my own opinions, perceptions, and understandings of shame based on research and knowledge.
 I am a fellow traveler on this journey and don’t know all the answers.